Let’s be honest, we’re not giving enough credit for our effective greenhouse layout in Stardew Valley.

 How Should I Plan My Greenhouse Layout?

 So, first things first.
-You’ll have to know that, again, the greenhouse operates on a 10×12 tile set area.
+You’ll have to know that, again, the greenhouse operates on a 10×12 tileset area.
 You need to remember this setup, or don’t.
-You can count on the tiles that’s available on the area.
+You can count on the tiles that are available in the area.

-Second, you need to have a priority list of the plants that needs to be planted in the limited slots you have.
-Of course, having a greenhouse means you’ll have one of the best source of income early on, but that doesn’t mean that you’ll have everything from the get go.
-You need to look into your inventory and plan out which plants goes to the house, and which one will be out in the open.
+Second, you need to have a priority list of the plants that need to be planted in the limited slots you have.
+Of course, having a greenhouse means you’ll have one of the best sources of income early on, but that doesn’t mean that you’ll have everything from the get-go.
+You need to look into your inventory and plan out which plants go to the house, and which one will be out in the open.

-Third, you’ll need to plan how will your plants grow without you having to tend to it every now and then.
-One of the good things about a greenhouse is that, whatever crop planted inside it will continue to grow and will not die, even after you harvest it (regardless of season).
+Third, you’ll need to plan how will your plants grow without you having to tend to them now and then.
+One of the good things about a greenhouse is that whatever crop is planted inside it will continue to grow and will not die, even after you harvest it (regardless of season).
 Another good example can also be found here.